39 Best Things To Do In Rome

 22. Try Roman-Jewish cuisine in the Jewish Ghetto

-You won’t run out of things to do at the Jewish Ghetto: There is the Teatro Marcello (nicknamed the Jewish colosseum), The Great Synagogue of Rome, The Turtle Fountain, etc. But among these amazing sites, one thing that everyone must do in the Jewish Ghetto is eat.
+You won’t run out of things to do at the Jewish Ghetto: there is the Teatro Marcello (nicknamed the Jewish colosseum), The Great Synagogue of Rome, The Turtle Fountain, etc. But among these amazing sites, one thing that everyone must do in the Jewish Ghetto is eat.
 This section of Rome boasts its own unique cuisine, such as Carciofi alla Giuda (tendered and fried artichokes) and Concia (zucchini marinated in olive oil, white wine vinegar, and mint leaves).
 Don’t miss the unique culinary and cultural experience the Jewish Ghetto has to offer.

-23. Take a break from city-life by exploring
+23. Take a break from city-life by exploring Villa Doria Pamphili

 Craving a break from the hustle of city life?
 Take a trip to Villa Pamphili to get your nature fix.
 It is the largest public park in Rome that features a 17th century villa with beautifully manicured gardens.
 The park includes different spots for bird-watching, jogging, soccer, picnicking, and more, so whenever the Roman sun inspires you to relax outside, head up here for the perfect day.